dustinpfister/blog_posts/_posts/linux-espeak.md

 esac
 ```

-I just save the above script as something like today.sh, and then I just need to make it exacutabule with chmod.
+I just save the above script as something like today.sh, and then I just need to make it executable with chmod.

 ```
 $ chmod 755 today.sh
 $ ./today.sh
 ```

 This might not be the most practical example of bash scripts, but you get the idea.
-Also I just make an effort to write at least one bash script example for a lot of my posts on linux just for the sake of exercising bash, and this kind of script can be a little fun.
+Also I just make an effort to write at least one bash script example for a lot of my posts on Linux just for the sake of exercising bash, and this kind of script can be a little fun.

 ## 5 - Conclusion

-The espeak command can eb fun to just play around with, however of course if goes without saying that it can serve some practical use cases as well.
+The espeak command can be fun to just play around with, however of course if goes without saying that it can serve some practical use cases as well.
 Espeak can be used as a way to read a lengthly text to me so that I do not have to take time time to read it for example.